Sandra Stewart | March 5, 2015

 What’s it like to be a B?

 It’s hard to describe the B Corp experience—especially the annual retreats—without sounding incredibly corny, but this really is a tight, supportive community that favors cooperation and collaboration.
-The San Francisco Bay Area is an especially vibrant place to be a B: there are well over 160 B Corps in the Bay Area, B Lab has an outpost at Impact Hub SF, and we have regular networking and educational events as well as an annual leadership development conference.
+The San Francisco Bay Area is an especially vibrant place to be a B: there are around 200 B Corps in the Bay Area, B Lab has an outpost at Impact Hub SF, and we have regular networking and educational events as well as an annual leadership development conference.

 B Lab staff and our B colleagues here and around the country are a continual source of inspiration.
 It’s just plain true that we all want each other to succeed: there’s no ego on display at gatherings and nobody takes a “what’s in it for me?” approach.
 That goes for the big names—Ben & Jerry’s, Dansko, King Arthur Flour, Method, Seventh Generation, Plum Organics, Etsy, Warby Parker et al.—as well as the midsize and small businesses.